Sue Perkins: Personal life

 In August 2012, Perkins appeared on Tatler's list of high-profile lesbians in London.
 She was outed as a lesbian in 2002 by her ex-girlfriend Rhona Cameron during Cameron's appearance on ITV's I'm a Celebrity...
 Get Me Out of Here!
 Perkins has said that "being a lesbian is only about the 47th most interesting thing about me".

 In April 2015, Perkins was the victim of online harassment on Twitter after oddsmakers made her the favourite to fill the vacancy on the BBC's Top Gear programme left by the departure of Jeremy Clarkson, despite Perkins saying that rumours about her imminent appointment to the show were "fabricated".
-She temporarily quit the social media site, but returned in August 2015.

 In September 2015, Perkins revealed that she was diagnosed with prolactinoma, which is a benign growth on her pituitary gland.
-Perkins received the diagnosis eight years previously.
+She had received the diagnosis eight years previously.
 The side effects prevent her from having children.

 Perkins was brought up as a Roman Catholic.
-She lives in London and Cornwall.
-Between 2014 and 2021, she was in a relationship with TV presenter Anna Richardson.
+She lives between Dartmouth Park, north London and Penzance, Cornwall.
+Between 2014 and 2021, she was in a relationship with TV presenter Anna Richardson (not Anna Ryder Richardson).

 Perkins has both English and German ancestry including a great-grandmother who was an ethnic German from what is now Lithuania.